 Adele’s “Hello” hit the air a couple months back and by now it’s starting to get on everyone’s nerves because it is played so much you almost want to say “goodbye” and not listen to the song.
 This song hit me hard when it first came out.
 I remember the day it hit the air, I had to pull over because the words immediately catapulted me back to my first year in recovery…amends.
-Such a painstaking phase of my first year in addiction recovery, don’t get me wrong I grew but it was painful growth.
+Such a painstaking phase of my first year in addiction recovery with the best cheap psychics, don’t get me wrong I grew but it was painful growth.

 I made those and amends and thought I had let go but Adele broke me all over again head, heart and soul…she brought back every emotion that I felt that year in a three minute song.
 At the first part of the song she talks about healing and how time was supposed to heal wounds but she hadn’t done much healing.
 I felt that pain, getting out of treatment and anxiously waiting for the healing that was supposed to happen.
 I knew that I would need to do my amends to start my healing process, I had wronged so many people and I needed to clean my side of the street.
 I could’ve even started my outpatient drug addiction treatment.